Techplane20/FirstMCMod/README.md

 # What's planned in the future?
 My goal is to continue working on adding more content to the mod, then once I Have a reasonable amount I will work on porting to the latest Minecraft versions, such as 1.17.

+Current Minecraft version: 1.16.5
+Target Minecraft version: 1.17